mybp2026/my-business-panel-database/docs/pos_module/Hybrid Payments.md

 ## Notes for Integrators / Developers

 - Hybrid payments are modeled as multiple `customer_payment` rows.
 The verification procedure aggregates verified payments — do not attempt to collapse hybrid payments into a single row.
-- For point redemptions, ensure UI shows both points and cash components and that amounts match server-side conversion (`points_per_currency_unit`).
+- For point redemptions, ensure UI shows both points and cash components and that amounts match server-side conversion (`points_redeemed_per_currency_unit`).
 - Maintain consistent tax calculation between frontend and backend.
 The backend recomputes totals on sale/bill updates.
 - For reporting, use `bill_payment` to determine which portion of a bill was cash/card vs points.